 This is true as in the case of Zambia where two mining giants, Mopani Copper Mines and First Quantum Minerals with a total work force of over 6,000 miners, declared that they had halted investments in the country due to the unstable mining tax regime after government revised the mining taxes in 2015.

 From the foregoing, it is clear that while investment was not favourable at the time, the issue of tax was surely not the main reason for the halt in the investment as figures show that global demand and trade were low and in turn affecting investment in extractive industries.

 Global economic factors prevailing at the time adversely affected the nation and yet under the able leadership of President Lungu the economy remained resilient and growth was projected in the following year.

-This can be seen from a number of interventions highlighted here that the PF government under President Lungu took in 2015.
-This is the more reason that the people of Zambia should have confidence in his leadership and the PF government seeing how well and determined they remained under very difficult circumstances to diversify and sustain the economy of Zambia during such a troublesome year.
+This can be seen from a number of interventions highlighted above that the PF government under the able leadership of President Edgar Chagwa Lungu took in 2015.
+This is the more reason that the people of Zambia should have confidence in the leadership of H.E President Lungu and the PF government seeing how well and determined they remained under very difficult circumstances to diversify and sustain the economy of Zambia during such a troublesome year.

 ABOUT THE AUTHOR

-Lengwe Cornelius Bwalya (BIRD-MU; DPPPR-ZIDIS; CD-ComDev) is the founder and Executive Director of RHOMA Foreign Relations Institute, an international affairs policy think tank registered in Zambia.
-Mr. Bwalya is also a blogger, Image Builder and an International Relations and Political Analyst with over five years’ experience in both national and international politics.
-For comments, suggestions or questions, please email firstname.lastname@example.org or visit rhomaforeignrelationinstituteorg.wordpress.com or simply call on +260 950 004 050. © RHOMA Institute 2020
+Lengwe Cornelius Bwalya (BIRD-MU; DPPPR-ZIDIS; CD-ComDev) is the Founder and Executive Director of RHOMA Foreign Relations Institute, an International Affairs Policy Think Tank registered in Zambia.
+Mr. Lengwe Cornelius Bwalya is also a blogger, Image Builder and an International Relations and Political Analyst with over 5 years’ experience in both national and International politics.
+For comments, suggestions or questions, please email email@example.com or visit rhomaforeignrelationinstituteorg.wordpress.com or simply call on +260 950 004 050. © RHOMA Institute 2020